boushib/weather/README.md

 # weather

-A new Flutter project.
+A lightweight weather app created using Flutter and OpenWeatherMap API.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: